textpattern/textpattern.github.io/setup/installing-the-software.md

 <span class="success">Connected</span> \\
 <span class="success">Using {database} ({encoding})</span>

-Where `{database}` is the name of your database and `{encoding}` is the character encoding your database is configured to use, ideally 'utf8’ or 'utf8mb4’.
+Where `{database}` is the name of your database and `{encoding}` is the character encoding your database is configured to use, ideally 'utf8' or 'utf8mb4'.
 You should change the character encoding in the database now if it is not how you wish.

 Beneath the connection verification is a text box containing the contents needed for your configuration file.
-Here is a hypothetical example of the file’s contents:
+Here is a hypothetical example of the file's contents:

 ~~~ php
 <?php